salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     extends: ParentClass;
     properties?: ClassProperty[];
     methods?: ClassMethod[];
+    // Location starts with the "class" key word and ends at the closing curly braces of the class body
     location: SourceLocation;
 }

 interface ClassMember {
+    type: 'property' | 'method';
     accessType: 'public' | 'private' | 'static';
+    // Location starts with the first character of the member's identifier and ends at the semi-colon in case of a property and closing curly in case of a method
     location: SourceLocation;
     name: string;
 }